cortoproject/corto/README.md

 /* $end */
 ```

 That's it!
 Run `make -C StarWars` again.
 You can now use this package in scripts!
-An example:

-In a new file called `epicbattle.cx`, add the following (historically incorrect) lines:
+Try it out with a new file called `epicbattle.cx`, add the following (historically incorrect) lines:
 ```
 StarWars::SpaceShip Luke: XWing
 StarWars::SpaceShip DarthVader: Destroyer